Did you know that some seaweeds can remove 3Kg of carbon per square metre, that's 30 metric tonnes per hectare per annum!

 The carbon sink fishery idea could also be expanded to fish, cephalopods, crustaceans, and echinoderms such as sea cucumbers, and that fishing could be included too.
 Using ocean food chains to build a vertical aquaculture system: kelps, scallops and sea cucumbers bred at varying depths, making use of each other’s metabolites, forming an efficient form of carbon sink.

-By using GOF artificial reefs and technology to control fish shoals to keep bred and released fish gathered in one place, with nearby seagrass and kelp beds.
-This would also increase aquaculture output and blue carbon.
+By using Green Ocean Farming's artificial reefs and technology to control fish shoals to keep bred and released fish gathered in one place, with nearby seagrass and kelp beds, this would also increase aquaculture output and blue carbon.

 Are carbon sink fisheries possible?